loveencounterflow/interlex/README.md

   strategy (next to `first` and `longest`)
 * **`[—]`** implement: `Grammar::cfg.before_scan`, `Grammar::cfg.after_scan`
 * **`[—]`** test, fix `reset_errors`
-* **`[—]`** disallow forward jumps to a 'lower' level i.o.w. enforce **topological order** of levels: no circuits, just jump-to and jump-back.
-One reason for this: when you write a grammar with several levels and you jump from level A to level B and then at some point you again jump forward from B to A—it's almost certainly an error and jumping back from B was the intention.
 * **`[—]`** consider to rename 'levels' -> 'tracks', 'jumps' -> 'switches'
 * **`[—]`** `Grammar::cfg.absorb_data`: `false`; when set to `true`, copies all `lexeme.data`
 * **`[—]`** should we use a `Map` instead of a POD for `data`?`